 Into film are also celebrating the amazing achievements of female filmmakers and the on-screen heroines that highlight strong women, alternative forms of femininity, and promote gender equality.
 They have a selection of film lists, articles, film guides and other resources – including their International Women’s Day assembly resources – that each highlight strong female characters and important female voices in the film industry, you can browse the collection here.

 The Centre for Literacy in Primary Education (CLPE) staff have listed their favourite books for younger readers featuring independent girl characters.
-A list of books for older children focusing on women’s history will appear later in March, you can view the list here.
+A list of books for older children focusing on women’s history will appear later in March, you can view the Internation Women’s Day Booklist here.

 Sport England has worked with the Association for Physical Education to produce a range of newly updated resources to support you to bring This Girl Can into your school.
 In order to access the free resources for schools you MUST register on the This Girl Can website.

-So put your arms out front and STRIKE THE #EachforEqual POSE to motivate others and to make International Women’s Day YOUR day.
-Whatever you have planned for International Women’s Day we would love to see pictures and work, please share via our Twitter or Facebook pages #EachforEqual.
+So make International Women’s Day your day and do what you can to truly make a positive difference for women.
+Whatever you have planned for International Women’s Day we would love to see pictures and work, please share via our Twitter or Facebook pages using the hashtag #ChooseToChallenge